rayahazi/NodeJS-Thursday-2021/11 lesson/MongoDB/README.md

   **Disadvantages**

-- All relations and tables options(columns, data types etc..) must be panned well before adding data to db.
+- All relations and tables options(columns, data types etc..) must be planned well before adding data to db.
 - Hard and expensive to change the architecture in the future.

 * Cannot store complex or very large images, numbers, designs and multimedia products